 Here's how to remove a cloned Facebook account

-It happens at regular intervals on Facebook: A friend’s post begins, “Do not accept any friend invitations from me!”
+It happens regularly on Facebook: A friend’s post begins, “Do not accept any friend invitations from me!”
 Another Facebook account has been cloned.
-By now, most of us are savvy enough to be cautious online, and especially on Facebook.
-But sometimes the cloner uses pressure tactics to make their victims react quickly (“I’m at a restaurant and don’t have enough money, send me money to cover the bill, the waiter is coming” is one such ploy), and people end up losing money, or having their computer taken hostage.
+By now, most of us are savvy enough to be cautious online, especially on Facebook.
+But sometimes the cloner uses pressure tactics to make their victims react quickly, and people end up losing money or having their computers taken hostage.
 Fortunately, there is a well-established procedure for reporting cloned Facebook accounts.
 You should know how to remove a cloned Facebook account before it happens.
-If and when you are targeted by this fraud, speed is crucial in notifying your friends about the situation to prevent damage, and reporting the fake account to Facebook.
+If and when you are targeted by this fraud, speed is crucial in notifying your friends about the situation to prevent damage and reporting the fake account to Facebook.

 To get rid of a clone of your Facebook account, go to the fake profile page and click on the three-dot menu.
 Choose Find support or report > Pretending to be someone > Me and then click on Submit.